A Guide to the Best 2022 Benefits for Veterans in Arkansas

 • A spouse of a member of the U.S. Armed Forces

-This is applicable for all programs of study, including distance learning programs.
+This is applicable to all programs of study, including distance learning programs.

 Military Dependents Scholarship (MDS)